ENG-M7MOUD/protofolio/README.md

-Re-run the script to regenerate QR codes.
+Re-run the script after editing to regenerate QR codes.

+---

-\## 🎨 Styling
+\### Styling

-UI styles live in:
+All UI styling is contained in: